google-business-communications/java-businessmessages/README.md

 guide.

 ## Setup Instructions
-The Actions on Google Java/Kotlin library is hosted on Maven central.
+The Business Messages library is hosted on Maven central.
 To use the library in your project, add the following to the dependencies section of your project’s build.gradle.